 This magnificent marble cross is the second biggest monument in the cemetery.
 Thomas Waters arrived in 1841 with a prefabricated store from Sydney, which was erected on Lambton Beach.

 Robert was an Irishman who came to New Zealand in 1864, aged 18.
 He set up a footwear business in Hokitika during the goldrush and later moved to Wellington, opening a chain of shoe stores through the North Island.
-The couple had eight children and lived in Antrim House in Boulcott Street.
+The couple had eight children and lived in the beautiful Antrim House in Boulcott Street.

 Woodward Street was named after Jonas, who was the first trustee of the Public Trust Office, an unpaid pastor, trustee of the Public Cemetery, a businessman and an educationalist.
 His plain memorial contrasts with the adjacent elegant carving on the Doull headstone.